-When you seek care at our office, you are assured that Dr. Couch and his staff utilize the latest technology to enhance the quality of your dental care.
+You can be assured that Dr. Couch and his staff utilize the latest technology to enhance the quality of your dental care

 Using microscopes that are similar to the ones an ophthalmologist uses, enables us to create dental restorations with incredibly precise fit and finish.
 Many dentists use air-driven “hand-pieces” (the dental term for “drills”).
 While acceptable for many procedures, these “whiney sounding” air-powered hand pieces all have a degree of non-concentricity; they do not rotate perfectly smoothly.

-Since we view the image on a computer monitor, instead of holding up a 35mm film up to the light, digital X-rays results in 1/6th the radiation exposure to you.
+Since we view the image on a computer monitor instead of holding up a 35mm film to the light.
+We receive higher resolutions and more detailed information.
+Digital X-rays also result in 1/6th the radiation exposure to you.

 Dr. Couch utilizes intraoral camera technology to enhance your understanding of your diagnosis